Duvelisib: Legal status

 In April 2018, Verastem filed a New Drug Application (NDA) for duvelisib for the treatment of relapsed or refractory chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) and accelerated approval for relapsed or refractory follicular lymphoma (FL).
 The FDA approved the application in September 2018.
 In April 2022, the FDA withdrew the approval of duvelisib for relapsed or refractory follicular lymphoma on request of its then owner, Secura Bio.

 Duvelisib is intended to be used in people who have received at least two prior systemic therapies, and carries a black box warning due to the risk of fatal/serious toxicities: infections, diarrhea or colitis, cutaneous reactions and pneumonitis.

 On 25 March 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Copiktra, intended for the treatment of adults with relapsed or refractory chronic lymphocytic leukaemia (CLL) and refractory follicular lymphoma (FL).
 The applicant for this medicinal product is Verastem Europe GmbH.
 Duvelisib was approved for medical use in the European Union in May 2021.

+Synthesis

+The chemical synthesis of duvelisib was recently disclosed:

+A Schotten-Baumann reaction between 2-chloro-6-methylbenzoic acid [21327-86-6] (1) and aniline gave 2-chloro-6-methyl-N-phenylbenzamide [1386861-46-6] (2).
+Boc-Alanine [15761-38-3] (3a) was converted to its Weinreb amide, PC11806530 (3b).
+In an impressive telescoped sequence, 2 was treated with isopropyl magnesium chloride in chilled THF.
+In a separate reactor, Weinreb amide 3b was simultaneously treated with n-hexyl lithium.
+These separate aliquots were then combined to give intermediate, PC70348739 (4).
+Quenching with HCl resulted in Boc deprotection and cyclization to give isoquinolone, (S)-3-(1-aminoethyl)-8-chloro-2-phenylisoquinolin-1(2H)-one [1350643-72-9] (5).
+Although there was an erosion of enantiopurity (84% ee), salt resolution by treatment with D-tartaric acid increased this to >99%.
+6-Chloropurine [87-42-3] (6a) protected as its tetrahydropyran, [7306-68-5] (6b).
+An SNAr instalment of the purine fragment then gave [1350643-73-0] (7).
+Acidic THP removal then completed the synthesis of duvelisib (8).